 |Välkommen till Blanka skeppslag|

-Blanka is a replica of a rural sailing ship from the end of
+Blanka is a replica of a rural sailing ship from the

 the 14th century.
 The origin was found at archeological excavations at